oziomarc/jacquemus-site/README.md

 # jacquemus-site
-A assignment for my intro to web development class where I chose to digitally represent the Jacquemus SS20 &amp; FW21 fashion shows.
+An assignment for my intro to web development class where I chose to digitally represent the Jacquemus SS20 & FW21 fashion shows.